cospired/ls-pair/README.md

 programs it's managing for you.
 In order to send commands to tmux, you first have to get its attention by sending it the PREFIX key.
-By default, tmux uses Control-b as its PREFIX key, but the tmux.conf file included in this repository changes it to Control-\ (that's control-backslash).
+By default, tmux uses Control-b as its PREFIX key, but the tmux.conf file included in this repository changes it to Control-a (that's control-a) which was the default in screen so most people are used to it.

 This can be confusing to first-time users, so just to be clear, here's what you do:

 1. Hold down the Control key.
-2. Press the \ or backslash key.
+2. Press the a key.
 3. Release the Control key.
 4. Press the 'c' key.
 (This should create a new window.)

-Most tmux references will use the notation C-\ for Control-backslash.
+Most tmux references will use the notation C-a for Control-a.
 This document borrows the notation (( PREFIX x )) to represent the sequence "PREFIX combo, followed by x" from Brian Hogan's book about tmux: http://pragprog.com/book/bhtmux/tmux